 Is it required?

 The GMAT or GRE is required of all applicants to the Professional MBA.
-The GMAT/GRE may be required for applicants to the Master of Science in Financial Analysis & Investment Management and Master of Science in Accounting programs.
+The GMAT/GRE may be required for applicants to the Master of Science in Financial Analysis & Investment Management, Master of Science in Accounting, and Master of Science in Business Analytics programs.

 Is it better to take the GMAT or GRE?